-An application to vary a premises licence must be made to the Licensing Authority for the area in which the premises is situated.
-You can apply online or in writing.
+You must apply to vary a premises licence to the licensing authority for the area in which the premises is situated.
+You can apply online or by post.

 - the required fee

-- the Premises Licence (or the appropriate part of the licence) or, if that is not practicable, by a statement of the reasons for the failure to provide the licence (or part)
+- the premises licence (or the appropriate part of the licence), or if it's not practicable, a statement of the reasons for the failure to provide the licence (or appropriate part)

 - confirmation that the application has been simultaneously served to the appropriate responsible authorities

-The application should contain the variation details as relevant to the premises.
+- the variation details as relevant to the premises

-Fees for all Licensing Act 2003 permissions have been set nationally by government.
-They are based on the rateable value of the premises.
+Fees for all Licensing Act 2003 permissions have been set nationally by the government.
+They're based on the rateable value of the premises.